meta-erlang/meta-erlang.github.io/docs/guides-beamtools.md

 ready to be shared.
 The _beamtools_ does not provides any way to cross-compile code.
 The aim is to provide a custom set of BEAM tools able to be run on any Linux machine.

-### Building beamtools
+## Building beamtools

-The first step is to define which Erlang and Elixir versions the beamtools will have.
+The first step is to define which Erlang and Elixir versions the beamtools will build.
 This is done configuring the following variables in the file [conf/local.conf or in the distro configuration file](https://docs.yoctoproject.org/ref-manual/terms.html?highlight=local%20conf#term-Configuration-File):

 ```